MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 **Outputs**:

-- The directory containing the configuration file with all the properties set to launch the test application (``build/testsuite/properties/``)
+- The configuration file with all the properties set to launch the test application (``build/testsuite/properties/microej-testsuite.properties``)

 **Module Natures**: